I. Membership Standards

 By joining the NATA, the member is agreeing to:

-B. Avoid improper or unauthorized use of the trademarks ATC, C.A.T., the NATA logo or its companion marks.
+B. Refrain from engaging in improper or unauthorized use of the trademarks AT, ATC, the NATA logo or its companion marks.

 - To discontinue immediately and correct at his/her own expense any misuse of these marks.

 - That if such activites do not cease immediately upon notification, NATA shall be entitled to obtain injunctive relief, damages, costs and attorney's fees.

 C. Submit complete and accurate membership data and other information requested.